Doxuno

 PARTIES AND PURPOSE

-This agreement is made on 15 March 2026 between David and Helen Carter (the "Landlord") and Sophie Chen (the "Tenant") in respect of the residential premises at 42 Maple Avenue, London E5 9BT (the "Property").
-Its purpose is to grant a new fixed-term assured shorthold tenancy of the Property, on the terms set out below.
+This agreement is made on 2026-05-22 between David and Helen Carter (the "Landlord") and Sophie Chen (the "Tenant") in respect of the residential premises at 42 Maple Avenue, London E5 9BT (the "Property").
+Its purpose is to document agreed variations to the existing Assured Periodic Tenancy of the Property, without ending the tenancy or attempting to create a new fixed term (which would be prohibited by section 1 of the Renters' Rights Act 2025 from 1 May 2026).
 Save as expressly varied, the terms of the original tenancy agreement (the "Original Tenancy") continue to apply.

 2.